 Why Isn’t My Book Online?

-When your book is in distribution, a metadata feed is sent to Ingram’s channel partners and retailers.
+When you use our book distribution service, a metadata feed is sent to Ingram’s channel partners and retailers immediately for fast efficient stocking.
 Stores have access to ordering your book if they want to, but it is possible that not every retailer will list your book on their website.
 Ultimately, this is each retailer’s decision.